About our farm…

 SEASONAL GARDEN ITEMS

-We currently have basil, basil seeds, zinnia seeds and habanero peppers available at the farm (as of August 25, 2021)…
+We currently have basil, basil seeds, zinnia seeds (and zinnia transplants), red canna seeds and habanero peppers available at the farm (as of October 2021)…

 We recently did our fall planting and will continue to update this page as things are available.
 If you sign up for our garden picks email list, you will be notified as to what is blooming, fruiting, and producing so that you can decide if you are interested in adding that to your pick up/drop off of cow share dairy or eggs.
 We sell seeds that are adapted to the Texas climate which we have tested on our farm also.

 All of our produce is pesticide free!!!
 Prices will be included in the email updates.
+Feel free to ask us in the contact form if you are interested in something listed here and we will get back to you as promptly as possible.
 All produce is seasonal and there are only small quantities available.

 HOMESCHOOL FIELD TRIPS